Explore School Funding Topics

 Mississippi is Outspent by All Neighboring States

 A growing body of evidence confirms that an increased investment in public education leads to better student outcomes.
 States that spend more – and equitably – tend to enjoy higher achievement, while states that spend less see poorer outcomes.
 That’s bad news for Mississippi children.

 Mississippi’s public school students have their education funded at a level that is among the lowest in the nation; lower, even, than every single one of our closest neighbors: Arkansas, Alabama, Louisiana, and Tennessee.
 Yes, even Arkansas outspends Mississippi by $1,200 per student.
 Every year.

 In almost every year since our school funding law, the Mississippi Adequate Education Program, was passed, a majority of the Legislature has voted to provide schools less that what their own formula says students need to be successful.
 Some have alleged that the formula is unreasonable – that it requires a level of spending that is just too much to ask.

-The truth is that the MAEP requires less than what our neighboring states provide their children (link this line to the infograph).
+The truth is that the MAEP requires less than what our neighboring states provide their children.
 Even if the MAEP were fully funded, our neighboring states would outspend Mississippi by $800 per student.
+See infograph.